Skip to content

 Islamic banks follow Sharia compliant structures.
 This matters not only for financing products, but also for the kind of banking relationship some businesses prefer.

-Digital first banks can be faster and more convenient for lean business cases.
-More traditional banks may fit better when the case is broader, more complex or more operationally heavy.
+Digital first banks can be faster for lean cases.
+More traditional banks may fit better when the case is broader, more complex or operationally heavier.

-Multi shareholder structures, layered ownership and cross border payment flows usually require cleaner preparation and may change which banks are a better fit.
+Multi-shareholder structures, layered ownership and cross border payment flows usually require cleaner preparation and may change which banks fit.

 If your case is unclear, cross border, documentation heavy or structurally complex, a consultant can help reduce avoidable mistakes before you approach a bank.